WCSCourses/Helminth_Bioinformatics_2025/course_modules_2025/module_transcriptomics/Single_cell_module.md

 ![](figures/SC_Figure_1.png)
 **Figure 1.** A set of barcodes are used to identify different transcripts and cells.

-Navigate to the output folder of Cell Ranger, within each sample folder you will find a web_summary of the run and a feature-barcode folder containing the feature-barcode_matrix.
+Navigate to the output folder of Cell Ranger, within each sample folder (eg. "/home/manager/Singlecell_module/sample1") you will find a web_summary of the run and a feature-barcode folder containing the feature-barcode_matrix.
 Inspect each web_summary.

 Three key metrics are presented at the top left of the Summary tab: